-Fully qualified in the ART & SCIENCE & TECHNOLOGY of Architecture and, as members of ASBA (the Association of Self Build Architects), one of our specialisms is Bespoke homes for those wanting to live in a home designed to meet their needs not somebody else's.
+Fully qualified in the ART & SCIENCE & TECHNOLOGY of Architecture and one of our specialisms is Bespoke homes for those wanting to live in a home designed to meet their needs not somebody else's.

 John Kellett BSc(hons) Dipl.Arch Dip.AP PgDip(Arch.Cons) RIBA ACA, an ARB Registered Architect and an RIBA Chartered Architect, formed his RIBA Chartered Practice in his home town of Kettering in 2008 to provide a truly professional bespoke service to add value to land and buildings that meets needs in a cost effective and sustainable way.